Salsa made with a drill, and more: TikTok offers glimpses of life during the Texas storm

 Salsa in the making.
 No power no worries #fyp #texas #houstontx #salsa #handdrill #licuadora♬ sonido original - Richard Quiroz Jimen

 It’s not just salsa, though.
 Texans are finding all manner of ways to both store and cook their food while waiting for the power to kick back on.
 One couple transformed a frozen yard into a multi-grill kitchen, using the snow on the group to keep their beers cold.
-Another is using her fireplace to cook everything from coffee to spaghetti and meatsauce.
+Another is using her fireplace to make everything from coffee to spaghetti and meat sauce.

 While some TikTok users lean toward humor — such as the family dancing on a frozen pool or the man who invented a shovel-themed dance in the snow, which he performs in his underwear and a cowboy hat — others are showing the harsh conditions.